Oleksandra2014/todo-app/todo-app/README.md

 # Simple To-Do Application

 This project is a simple To-Do application built using React for the front-end and Node.js with Express for the back-end.
-The application allows users to add, complete (put tick at the checkbox), delete, and refresh to-do items (provide list of do-to items, that was not ticked/completed yet).
+The application allows users to add, complete (put a tick at the checkbox), delete, and refresh to-do items (provide a list of do-to items, that were not ticked/completed yet).

 ## Features
 - Add new to-do items